c3333/cpp-docs.de-de/docs/data/oledb/macros-and-global-functions-for-ole-db-consumer-templates.md

 ### <a name="begin_param_map"></a><a name="begin_param_map"></a>BEGIN_PARAM_MAP

-Markiert den Anfang der Parameter Zuordnungs Einträge.
+Markiert den Anfang der Parameterzuordnungseinträge.

 #### <a name="syntax"></a>Syntax